pjotrp/bioinformatics/README.md

-# THE SMALL TOOLS MANIFESTO FOR BIOINFORMATICS
+## THE SMALL TOOLS MANIFESTO FOR BIOINFORMATICS

-This manifesto describes motives, rules and recommendations for designing software and pipelines for current day biological and biomedical research.
+This **MANIFESTO** describes motives, rules and recommendations for designing software and pipelines for current day biological and biomedical research.

 Large scale data acquisition in research has led to fundamental challenges in